joeyk16/predicta/README.md

 Use Predicta to train your [Clarifai](https://www.clarifai.com/) models to become more accurate.

-Just set up your `config.js` then upload your image to view the image concepts and their percentages.

-If the highest percentage image is incorrect, you can add it to the negatives of any concept in your model.
-Thus training your model to become more accurate.
+## How To Train Clarifai Model

+ 1. Upload images.
+ 2. Click on any image.
+ 3. View Clarifai predictions of your model.
+ 4. Add image as a positive or negative to any concept on your model.

 ## Dashboard